 In addition, if the document is not in English, submit a certified English translation.

 Please visit the International Transfer Credit Evaluation page for more information on submitting higher education transcripts.

 English Language Requirements

 All applicants must request that an official English language proficiency exam score is submitted to UMaine by the testing agency:

-- TOEFL (Test of English as a Foreign Language) – minimum score of 79 (iBT) or 550 (paper-based test).
+- TOEFL (including the TOEFL iBT Special Home Edition) – minimum score of 79 (iBT) or 550 (paper-based test).
 Click here for test score submission instructions.
 UMaine’s institution code 3916.
-Please note: As of August 2019, TOEFL will include superscores or “MyBest Scores” on all score reports.
-We will accept and evaluate these scores the same way we consider superscores for all other tests.
+Please note: we accept “MyBest Scores” and evaluate these scores the same way we consider superscores for all other tests.

-- IELTS (International English Language Testing System) – minimum score of 6.5.
+- IELTS (including the IELTS Indicator online test) – minimum score of 6.5.
 Click here for information on submitting your test scores.

 - PTE (Pearson Test of English) – minimum score of 53.